 - Driving under the influence (DUI) of alcohol and/or drugs

 - Traffic Violations (Speeding, Improper Driving, Reckless Driving)

 There are certain steps a skilled criminal defense attorney at May Law, LLP may take when representing a client who has been arrested and charged with a crime.
 The sooner a criminal defense attorney can begin building his or her case, the better chance the client may have to win.
 This is why it is so important to contact an attorney immediately after you have been arrested.

-Our team of defense attorneys has prosecution experience.
-The trial skills gained as a prosecutor enables our attorneys to anticipate many of the strategies that the prosecutor may try to use against you in your case.
+Our team of defense attorneys has faced prosecutors in all Northern Virginia jurisdictions, and throughout the Commonwealth.
+The trial skills gained from our breadth of experience enables our attorneys to anticipate many of the strategies that the prosecutor may try to use against you in your case.

 Three Rules to Follow During and After an Arrest